 Related articles:

-For a deeper understanding of productivity, check out this article Remote Accountability: How to Maintain Team Productivity and Responsibility.
+For a deeper understanding of remote productivity, read Remote Accountability: How to Maintain Team Productivity and Responsibility.

-To better understand the concept of “resource state”, read the article Energy Management: How to Optimize Your Performance and Well-being.
+To understand energy management and its impact on performance, read Energy Management: How to Optimize Your Performance and Well-being.

-To help newcomers feel like part of the team and quickly reach a productive level, study Remote Onboarding Tips: Setting New Employees Up for Success.
+To help newcomers integrate quickly, read Remote Onboarding Tips: Setting New Employees Up for Success.

 Conclusion